 This one gives you multiple options of how you can take old items you probably have lying around your house and utilize them to help your plants grow.

-She begins with showing how you can use an old chair with the bottom knocked out of it as a trellis.
+She begins by showing how you can use an old chair with the bottom knocked out of it as a trellis.
 It actually looks very beautiful.

 Then she moves on to old bike tires that she hung on the fence.
 This would help with plants that run more so than bush plants probably.

 Next, she took an old coat rack and put in the ground vertically so plants that run can run up it.
-It is actually a very cool idea.
+It is a very nice idea.

 She follows up with crib railings placed in the ground vertically.
 This allows for plants that like to run to have the space to do so.

-The last three are my favorites.
-She uses an old door, a ladder, or an old mirror frame with string running across it to train the plants to grow on it.
+The last 3 are my favorites.
+She uses an old door, a ladder, or an old mirror frame with a string running across it to train the plants to grow on it.

 21. The ‘Ultimate’ Tomato Trellis